 Since the skill level of online poker has evolved in such dramatic fashion in only 10 years time, it makes one wonder what the online game will look like in the next 10 years in 2022.
 An encouraging sign is that a large number of poker rooms have realized that recreational players are vital to the ecosystem and lifeblood of a successful online poker site.
 With too many skilled players and not enough fish, there is not a proper balance.
 This has prompted sites like Bodog Poker to make all of their tables anonymous to negate the use of poker-tracking software.
 And the Ongame Network has factored in strength of opponents in determining the awarding of VIP points, which slightly favors casual players.

 The changes made by online poker sites to reward less-skilled players and a return of U.S. players to the online marketplace may bring some more fish to the tables.
 Perhaps the overall skill level of players will decrease in the next 10 years.
 It will be interesting to see how the online poker industry evolves in the next decade.
 But I am sure that I am not alone in fondly remembering the glory days of a decade ago when casual players were in abundance on every table and profit margins were much better than they are today.

 Due to the worldwide popularity of playing poker online, many companies across the globe compete to attract players to their free and real money poker games online.
-Online Poker BEST lists and reviews a wide variety of popular internet poker rooms and offers many comparison categories of top ten poker sites.
+Online Poker BEST lists and reviews a wide variety of popular internet poker rooms and offers many comparison categories of the best poker sites.

 For players looking for a quick recommendation on a current hotspot for online poker games we recommend to signup and play at Americas Cardroom.
 For more details on the best poker sites please browse our comprehensive room rankings and reviews of 50+ top poker room brands in December.